Assimilation

 Also Read: Fertilization in Biology

-The following food substrates breaks as given below-
+The following food substrates break as given below-

-3. Lipids break into Fatty acids and Glycerol
+3. Lipids break down into Fatty acids and Glycerol

-4. Nucleic acid breaks into Nitrogenous base and pentose sugars.
+4. Nucleic acid breaks down into Nitrogenous bases and pentose sugars.

-Assimilation of glucose and proteins occur in Liver as it converts the glucose into glycogen for the purpose of storage and amino acids into proteins .
+Assimilation of glucose and proteins occurs in the Liver as it converts the glucose into glycogen for the purpose of storage and amino acids into proteins.

 Site for absorption and assimilation of nutrients